SlithyMatt/x16-xci/example/APPENDIX.md

 sprite 2  180 139
 sprite_move 2  15  255  0 0
 set_state usb_inserted
+end_if
 end_anim
 ```

+This trigger is for applying the USB drive to the laptop.
+WE only want this to work if the laptop is still on the table, so the entire sequence is taken up with a sub-sequence that will only execute if the laptop has not been taken.
+It first replaces a tile of the laptop with one that shows the drive sticking out, then starts the screen prompt animation and finally setting ```usb_inserted``` to true so that the laptop can be added to the inventory when it is next "used".

 ```
 tool_trigger use  26 19  26 19